UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

 ---
 title: How to export edge gateway configuration data using PowerShell | UKCloud Ltd
-description: This article describes how to use PowerCLI to extract vCNS Edge configuration data
+description: This article describes how to use PowerCLI to extract Edge Gateway configuration data
 services: vmware
 author: Steve Hall
 toc_rootlink: How To